MAECProject/MAECProject.github.io/documentation/idioms/analysis_metadata/index.md

 5.	*Tools*.
 The [Tools](/data-model/{{site.current_version}}/maecPackage/ToolListType) field specifies information about the tool(s) used in the analysis, via the CybOX ToolInformationType.
 If only a single Tool is specified, then this implies that this tool was responsible for all of the findings contained in the Bundle referenced by the Findings_Bundle_Reference element.
 Tools used in an analysis are defined inline within the Analysis field rather than defined at a higher level and then referenced.
 Consequently, it is valid to have the same tool be defined more than once within a Package.

 ## Process
 As with many of the other Idioms, the first step is to create a [MAEC Package](/data-model/{{site.current_version}}/maecPackage/PackageType) with a [Malware Subject](/data-model/{{site.current_version}}/maecPackage/MalwareSubjectType) for capturing the information about the malware instance being analyzed.
-Please see the [Creating a MAEC Package] (../package_creation) idiom for more details on this process.
+Please see the [Creating a MAEC Package](../package_creation) idiom for more details on this process.

 With the [Malware Subject](/data-model/{{site.current_version}}/maecPackage/MalwareSubjectType) created and populated with the identity of the malware instance that we're characterizing, we can now focus on adding the metadata on the analyses that were performed.
 For this, we'll use the [Analyses](/data-model/{{site.current_version}}/maecPackage/AnalysisListType), which is a list element that captures these analyses.